patthoege/hangmangame-pp3-python/README.md

 - [Patorjk](http://patorjk.com/software/taag/#p=display&h=2&v=2&f=Small&t=HANGMAN%0AYOU%20WON!%0AGAME%20OVER%0APLAY%20AGAIN) - to create text to ASCII Art for the logo and banners layout for the game.
 - [Heroku](https://id.heroku.com/)- to deploy the live version of the terminal
 - [Words](https://www.hangmanwords.com/words) -the source of words for the game.
+- [AmIResponsive](https://ui.dev/amiresponsive?url=https://hangmangame-pp3-python-d5764adc1207.herokuapp.com/) - the responsive preview image at the top of the README.md
 - Random - to randomize the choices of the computer player.
 - Colorama - to add text readability by adding a touch of color to the print statements and overall enhanced user experience.